- Key Takeaways

 Weapons Licensing Permit Laws

-The weapons permit scheme is similar to the firearms licensing scheme outlined earlier in this article.
+The weapons permit scheme is similar to the firearms licensing scheme.
 The requirements and conditions required to get a permit, application process, fees, registration process, safety and storage requirements are also similar to the firearms laws.

 To get a weapons permit, you must fall within a “permit category” and have a “genuine reason” to use and possess the prohibited weapon.